 - Lots of love and attention from you!
 When your baby is sick, there’s no greater comfort than holding him close.
 Whether in a baby carrier or in your arms, he’ll love the attention — and it will probably make you both feel better.

 When fighting off illness, sleep is one of the body’s ways of healing itself, so making sleep a priority is important for your baby, Once your little one is on the mend, you should start bringing back the regular sleep routines you have in place.
 Once you have healthy sleep habits established, it’s like riding a bike; your little one will readjust back to them in no time and be self-settling like a champion.

-If you are struggling with your baby’s sleep after a bout of illness, enlisting the help of a baby sleep consultant can help your family get back on track.
+If you are struggling with your baby’s sleep after a bout of illness, enlisting the help of a My NewBorn baby sleep consultant can help your family get back on track.
 Receiving specialist and tailored help, including step by step programs, will ensure your little one starts sleeping better and will give you the tools you will need the next time illness or teething comes to visit.